 Kara flinched.

-"You may run," he continued.
-"But the spinal implant with a few micro bombs I installed inside you cannot be removed without killing you."
+"You may run," he continued, "but the spinal implant with its micro-charges cannot be removed without killing you."

-"Why are you keeping me here?" she asked, voice tense.
+"Why are you keeping me here?" she asked, voice tight.

 "Because you are still useful."

 Lily glanced at her with something close to pity.
-"Come on, it's not that bad; at least it's better to work for Luther than stupid shield."
+"Come on.
+It's not that bad.
+At least it's better than working for those idiots at SHIELD."

-That evening, Luthar stood alone once more in his command alcove—a raised dais surrounded by hololithic displays.
+That evening Luthar stood alone again in his command alcove, a raised dais ringed by hololithic displays.
 The forge beyond was quiet.
-The Scarabs were docked in maintenance alcoves, their bodies still wet with blood and lubricant.
+The Scarabs rested in their maintenance alcoves, bodies still wet with blood and lubricant.

-From concealed launch tubes buried in the upper corridors, dozens of micro-drones launched silently into the night.
-Each was no larger than a sparrow, coated in stealth polymers, and guided by predictive algorithms.
-Their orders were simple: infiltrate and acquire any data on **Pym Particle technology**.
+From concealed launch tubes in the upper corridors, dozens of micro-drones slipped silently into the night.
+Each was no larger than a sparrow, coated in stealth polymers and guided by predictive algorithms.
+Their orders were simple: infiltrate and acquire any data on Pym Particle technology.

-One by one, telemetry feeds lit up across the console.
-Trajectories tracked toward science labs, R&D vaults, forgotten SHIELD subnodes, and even Stark Industries satellite nodes.
-The drones whispered through wind and shadow, unnoticed.
+One by one, telemetry feeds lit the console.
+Trajectories tracked toward science labs, R&D vaults, forgotten SHIELD sub-nodes, even Stark Industries satellite nodes.
+The drones moved through wind and shadow, unnoticed.

-If successful, he would gain access to the key to matter manipulation.
-With Pym Particles, machinery could be shrunk and Reactors could be compressed.
-Servitors stored within coins.
-A forge could fit inside a lunch box.
+If the operation succeeded he would hold the key to matter manipulation.
+With Pym Particles, machinery could be shrunk, reactors compressed.
+Servitors stored inside coins.
+A forge that fit inside a lunch box.

-He turned and moved toward the serum chamber.
+He turned and walked toward the serum chamber.

-Suspended within a cryo-vault was a plasteel cylinder filled with amber fluid.
-The next iteration of the serum—no longer a mimic of Erskine's design, but a synthetic, gene-reshaped formula drawn from classified SHIELD trials.
+Suspended in a cryo-vault was a plasteel cylinder of amber fluid—the next iteration of the serum.
+No longer a simple copy of Erskine's formula, but a synthetic, gene-reshaped compound drawn from classified SHIELD trials.

 He opened the cryo-lock.
-A test subject was wheeled forward—a restrained SHIELD commando, half-conscious from neural dampeners.
+A restrained SHIELD commando was wheeled forward, half-conscious under neural dampeners.

 He waited.

-Spasms started within seconds.
-The subject writhed against the restraints, convulsing violently.
-Muscle density surged, neural pathways lit up, and bones creaked under strain.
-But then, stabilisation.
+Spasms began within seconds.
+The subject writhed against the restraints, convulsing hard.
+Muscle density surged, neural pathways flared, bones creaked under the strain.
+Then stabilisation.

 Vital signs levelled.
-Brain activity returned to optimal levels.
-Reflex scans showed marked improvement.
-Bone density up by seventeen per cent.
-Neural integration is stable at ninety-three per cent.
+Brain activity returned to optimal ranges.
+Reflex scans showed clear improvement.
+Bone density up seventeen per cent.
+Neural integration stable at ninety-three.

 It was working—partially.

-The man would likely die within seventy-two hours from systemic degeneration, but data would be logged.
+The man would almost certainly die within seventy-two hours from systemic degeneration, but the data would be logged.
 That was enough.

 Luthar tapped a control rune.
-"Schedule incineration for the test body at 0200 hours.
-Tag data as Phase II Viability."
+"Schedule incineration of the test body for 0200 hours.
+Tag the data Phase II Viability."

-Moments later, Lily entered the chamber with two datapads.
+Moments later Lily entered carrying two datapads.
 Her eyes were tired but precise.

-"The second girl has passed the autopsy sequence.
+"The second girl has completed the autopsy sequence.
 The eldest shows mild resistance.
 The third… hesitates."

 "Accelerate her immersion.
-Begin visual indoctrination: surgery footage, detachment drills, and neurosystem collapse simulations."
+Begin visual indoctrination—surgery footage, detachment drills, neurosystem collapse simulations."

-"You are younger than them," Luthar replied.
-His voice grew colder.
-"If they can't adapt, they will serve in another role—perhaps as a cute maid, who can be broken and disposable."
+"You are younger than they are," Luthar answered, voice colder.
+"If they cannot adapt, they will serve in another role—perhaps as disposable maids."

 Lily said nothing.